Musical Creativity in Restoration England

 After a six figure award, the Arts and Humanities Research Council were able to run a project entitled 'Musical Creativity in Restoration England'.

-In December 2005, the Arts and Humanities Research Council made an award of £198,284, within the Research Grants scheme, for a project entitled 'Musical Creativity in Restoration England', which was hosted by the University of Manchester, under the direction of Dr Rebecca Herissone, Senior Lecturer in Musicology within the School of Arts, Histories and Cultures.
+In December 2005, the Arts and Humanities Research Council made an award of £198,284, within the Research Grants scheme, for a project entitled 'Musical Creativity in Restoration England', which was hosted by the University of Manchester, under the direction of Rebecca Herissone, Professor of Musicology within the School of Arts, Histories and Cultures.

 The project, which ran from September 2006 to May 2010, comprised the first systematic investigation of professional musical creativity in Restoration England.
 It had three main strands: